F1 could push back rules package to 2023, says Red Bull boss

 "Obviously some teams are more exposed than others, particularly the small ones, and it's important that we try our best to protect the F1 community as best we can," he added.

-Red Bull's head of driver development Helmut Marko said at the weekend that commercial rights holder Liberty Media expected a loss of US$200-300m in revenue.
+Red Bull's head of driver development Helmut Marko said at the weekend that commercial rights holder Liberty Media expected a loss of US$200 million-US$300 million in revenue.

 Marko also astonished many in that interview with Austrian broadcaster ORF when he revealed he had suggested it would be good for Red Bull's drivers to get infected with coronavirus now so they would not get sick once racing resumed.